 Jain and Buddhist history, Hindu name

 Active shaping of caves continued up to the 12th century.
-Starting from the 4th century there were added Buddhist sculptures of Buddha and Bodhisatva.
+Starting from the 4th century there were added Buddhist sculptures of Buddha and Bodhisattva.

 More ancient name of caves is Trirashmi Caves where the root "Trirashmi" means "triple royal".

-Current name is not older than a few centuries and is linked to mythological Pandavas – adventurous brothers from the Hindu epic Mahābhārata.
-According to local mythology Pandavas made these caves while hiding away from their enemy relatives.
+The current name is not older than a few centuries and is linked to mythological Pandavas – adventurous brothers from the Hindu epic Mahābhārata.
+According to local mythology, Pandavas made these caves while hiding away from their enemy relatives.
 There are several more Pandava Caves in India linked to similar legends (see Pandava Caves in Pachmarhi, Madhya Pradesh).

 Viharas and chaityas

 Different authors provide different number of caves – from 24 to 30.
 Most of caves are viharas (monasteries) but three are chaityas – shrines.